ostis-ai/ostis-ps-lib/non-atomic-action-interpreter-module/README.md

 ### 3. Specify Extension Paths

-   - When running the sc-machine binary, specify the path to the `lib/extensions` directory from the extracted Non-Atomic Action Interpreter Module folder:
+   - When running the sc-machine binary, specify the path to the `lib/extensions` directory from the Non-Atomic Action Interpreter Module folder:

    ```sh
    ./path/to/sc-machine/binary -s path/to/kb.bin \